vintage-software/rx-graph/README.md

 Work in progress.
 Will allow defined relationships between Restfull collections created with the `RestCollection` allowing data deduping and graph like structures in client apps.

+### Getting Started

+This project is in alpha and a work in progress.
+To get started run `npm install` in the root directory.

+- `npm run build` create distributables and bundles
+- `npm run test` build and run tests
+- `npm run coverage` build and run test coverage

 Temp Demo: http://plnkr.co/edit/HoITeJwPxWGimPkrWAL9?p=preview